Endogen/OpenCryptoBot/commands.md

 `/people`

 **Description**
-Show info about people in the crypto business
+Show info about people in the crypto business.
+To get to know the names, use the `/t` command.
+There you will also have direct links to team members.

 **Syntax**
 `/pe <forename>-<surname>`